 All the mouthwashes from AloeDent and The Breath Co are vegan/vegetarian too.

 Many brands include a teeth whitening mouthwash in their range, containing hydrogen peroxide or another whitening agent.
 Hydrogen peroxide is the same ingredient used in professional whitening treatments, but its concentration in whitening mouthwashes is so low its effects are minimal.
 You might notice a difference if you use a teeth whitening mouthwash every day for several months, but then again you might not.

-For this reason, we don’t have a product to recommend as the ‘best whitening mouthwash’.
-If you want to noticeably whiten your teeth, try one of these more effective methods instead.
+For this reason, we don't have a product to recommend as the ‘best whitening mouthwash'.
+If you want to noticeably whiten your teeth, you can start by switching to a whitening toothpaste, or try one of these more effective methods instead.

 If it's been a while since you had a scale and polish with a hygienist, book yourself in for one.
 You might be surprised at how much brighter your teeth look after a proper clean.

 Can you use mouthwash for kids?
 Some brands, including Listerine and Aquafresh, make special children's mouthwashes with a child-friendly taste and fluoride to protect teeth against cavities.
 Although not an essential part of a child's oral hygiene routine, your dentist might recommend using one for extra enamel protection.